codeandcoffee/zambia/README.md

-# test-double.com
+# codeandcoffee.info

-This is Zambia's website, [test-double.com](http://test-double.com).
+This is Zambia's website, [codeandcoffee.info](http://codeandcoffee.info).

 You can run the app with: